 For decades we’ve been providing financial and practical support for resuscitation-related research projects that aim to shape what we know about resuscitation.
 Every year, we offer research and development grants to individuals who are looking to discover new things in various resuscitation topics, including AED use and in-hospital cardiac arrest.

-2022 Research and Development Grant – now open
+Applications for the 2023 Research and Development Grant is now closed.

 Resuscitation Council UK is firmly committed to supporting cutting-edge research and are looking to support research projects that focus on resuscitation topics and will expand our community’s knowledge base.